Is your child’s life busy and overscheduled? Do you wonder how to slow them down?

 Mindful Play

-Put out any activity your children can really get their hands into.
+Put out any activity your children like such as playdough, Legos, building blocks, or other manipulative activities.
 Have them begin with their breathing cycles.
 Guide them to be fully present in the moment.
-Have them focus on their senses- what do they see, hear, feel and smell.
+Have them focus on their senses – what do they see, hear, feel, and smell while they are working with the materials.
 End the session with the breathing cycles.

 Ebenezer Child Care Centers is a not-for-profit, locally based agency committed to providing early childhood programs from the heart.
 The agency prides itself on being different from other child care providers in that it offers a home-like atmosphere; individualized, nurturing care; and a structured curriculum that is virtues-based for every child’s developmental stage.